Biclustering random matrix partitions with an application to classification of forensic body fluids: Introduction

 \section{Introduction}

-Classification of body fluids in a forensic setting is concerned with identifying the type of body fluid present in specimens collected from a crime scene.
-One methodology used for body fluid identification is messenger RNA (mRNA) profiling \citep{harbison2016fo}.
+Body fluid samples are commonly taken as part of the evidence gathered from a crime scene.
+However, the fluid-type is often unknown and must be identified.
+Five body fluid types are of interest here: cervical fluid (CVF), menstrual blood (MTB), saliva (SLV), blood (BLD), and semen (SMN).
+One forensic method used for body fluid identification is messenger RNA (mRNA) profiling \citep{harbison2016fo}.
 This technique assays samples for the presence of mRNA species (markers) that are characteristic of particular body fluids.
-The mRNA signal data is given as a sample/feature matrix, in which the rows are \emph{mRNA profiles} for different specimens, and columns correspond to different mRNA markers.
-Matrix entries are binary indicators of marker presence/absence obtained by thresholding a marker amplification response measure \citep{lindenbergh2012mu, akutsu2022pr} described below.
-Classification of unlabeled fluid-types using binary maker profiles is straightforward: if we simply choose the fluid-type with the most amplified target-markers (Table ~\ref{tab:typeByMkrCount} in Appendix) reasonable accuracy can be obtained, though some classifications are ambiguous due to the presence of ties.
-However, the real challenge is to produce well-calibrated measures of uncertainty for the unknown true fluid-type of a given mRNA profile.
+Markers (i.e., columns) come in fixed groups defined by the fluid-type they target; we call these \emph{marker groups}.
+The mRNA signal data is given as a sample/feature matrix, in which the rows are \emph{mRNA profiles} for different specimens, the columns correspond to different mRNA markers, and the matrix entries are binary indicators of marker presence/absence obtained by thresholding a marker amplification response measure \citep{lindenbergh2012mu, akutsu2022pr} described below.
+The data matrix shown in Figure~\ref{fig:dataGrid} has 25 fluid-type/marker-group \emph{blocks}.
+We call a row of five blocks a \emph{fluid-type matrix}.

+Classification of unlabeled fluid-types using binary marker profiles is often straightforward: if we simply choose the fluid-type with the most amplified target-markers (Table ~\ref{tab:typeByMkrCount} in Appendix~\ref{app:CF-simple-majority}), we classify fairly accurately without careful analysis.
+However, the court needs well-calibrated measures of uncertainty for the fluid-type of a given mRNA profile.
 In the following, we refer to ``classifying profiles'' as a shorthand for ``quantifying the uncertainty in the assignment of unlabeled mRNA profiles to fluid-types''.